Deputy shot off-duty WA police officer 4 seconds after arriving, investigation finds

 Video footage shows Feller park in front of the house, climb out of his SUV and take a shooting stance before firing his personal rifle, striking Sahota three times and the house once with .223 caliber rounds.

-Feller, who told investigators his use of a personal firearm had been approved by the department, said he believed he had shot an armed robbery suspect whom law enforcement officers were pursuing.
+Feller, who told investigators his use of a personal firearm had been approved by the Sheriff’s Office, said he believed he had shot an armed robbery suspect whom law enforcement officers were pursuing.

 The new information, released Friday by the Clark County Prosecuting Attorney’s Office, comes from hundreds of pages of investigative reports compiled by the Lower Columbia Major Crimes Team, including photos, videos, and audio of 911 calls and interviews with those involved in the incident.